 Natural Cleaning Products

-Cleaning surfaces is important for preventing the spread of disease, bacteria and possible infections.
-Pathogens found on surfaces in homes include Staphylococcus aureus, fecal coliforms and pseudomonas aeruginosa.
+Cleaning surfaces are important for preventing the spread of disease, bacteria, and possible infections.
+Pathogens found on surfaces in homes include Staphylococcus aureus, fecal coliforms, and pseudomonas aeruginosa.
 Below are a few products that are effective in all-purpose cleaning products.

 Baking soda or sodium bicarbonate is a common household item, used in baking, cleaning teeth and deodorizing.
 A 2018 Brazilian study looked into the effect of baking soda on a fungally contaminated keyboard.
 The keyboard had traces of Cladosporium cladosporioides, Curvularia lunata, Aspergillus niger among other bacterial strains.
 Baking soda was used to clean the keyboard and removed the contamination.
 It was found effective, however, it did leave behind residue (Nepomuceno, D.B., et al., 2018) (Rutala, W.A., et al., 2000).

 The same study from 2018 that looked at baking soda, also looked into the disinfectant potential of vinegar.
 A 50% solution of vinegar disinfected fungal contamination of keyboards effectively.
 Unlike baking soda, it left no residue.
 Adding in some isopropyl alcohol, increased its effectiveness (Nepomuceno, D.B., et al., 2018).
 A 2000 study found that undistilled white vinegar provided a 99.9% reduction of salmonella and Ps. aeruginosa, but did not work as well against e.coli (Goodyear, N., et al., 2015) (Rutala, W.A., et al., 2000).